varjolab/ProteoGyver/README.md

 - Python 3.10+
 - redis-cli
 - celery
+- SaintExpressSpc available in path

 First step is to adjust the parameters.toml file:
-- Change "Data paths"."Cache dir" to suit your local machine (e.g. /tmp/pg_cache)
+- Change "Data paths"."Cache dir" to suit your local machin e (e.g. /tmp/pg_cache)
 - Change "Data paths."Data import and export": both paths need to be adjusted
 - Optional: Change "Config"."Local debug" to true, if you encounter problems or are doing development and want to see error messages.